ericklein/air_quality/readme.md

 - See GitHub Issues for project

 ### Questions
-- [Q]090721: I've failed at compressing zuluDateTimeString() twice, what is the issue relative to string buildout?
-- [Q]100621: how did LadyAda calculate battery capacity, as hex values are not on a linear formula though battery capacity is?
 - [Q]012622: does SparkFun or Adafruit have a sensor measurement API that is consistent across temp/humidity sensors? [readEnvironment]

-### Revisions
-- 020922 - First refactored version